visitbethel/docker-enabler/How-Tos.md

 ```
   ***(6) How do I script a component notification when one or more dependent components is down?***

   First, you need to register one or more dependent components from the view point of the listening component, using `ComponentNotificationFeature`.
-Then add a script implementating the `componentNotification` method like so:
+Then add a script implementing the `componentNotification` method like so:
   ```python
 from com.datasynapse.fabric.admin.info import NotificationEngineInfo;
 from com.datasynapse.fabric.admin import AdminManager;